dhlpj/leyou/README.md

 # leyou
-an online-shop system,including portal,manage-web,backend and also some configurations.
+an online-shop system,including portal,manage-web,backend and also some configurations and demo.

 ## Description
 The project is divided into portal,manage-web,backend.